-- . we will have paid or caused to be paid the principal of and interest on the notes as and when the same will have become due and payable, - . all outstanding notes, except lost, stolen or destroyed notes which have been replaced or paid, have been delivered to the trustee for cancellation, or - the notes not previously delivered to the trustee for cancellation will have become due and payable or are by their terms to become due and payable within one year or are to be called for redemption under arrangements satisfactory to the trustee upon delivery of notice and we will have irrevocably deposited with the trustee, as trust funds, cash, in an amount sufficient to pay principal of and interest on the outstanding notes, to maturity or redemption, as the case may be.
-Such trust may only be established if such deposit will not result in a breach or violation of, or constitute a default under, any agreement or instrument pursuant to which we are party or by which it is bound and we have delivered to the trustee an officer's certificate and an opinion of counsel, each stating that all conditions related to such defeasance have been complied with.
+The Indenture will cease to be of further effect as to all outstanding Notes (except as to (i) rights of registration of transfer and exchange and our right of optional redemption; (ii) substitution of apparently mutilated, defaced, destroyed, lost or stolen Notes; (iii) rights of holders of the Notes to receive payments of principal and interest on the Notes; (iv) rights, obligations and immunities of the Trustee under the Indenture; and (v) rights of the holders of the Notes as beneficiaries of the Indenture with respect to the property so deposited with the Trustee payable to all or any of them), if (a) we will have paid or caused to be paid the principal of and interest on the Notes as and when the same will have become due and payable or (b) all outstanding Notes (except lost, stolen or destroyed Notes which have been replaced or paid) have been delivered to the Trustee for cancellation or (c)(1) the Notes not previously delivered to the Trustee for cancellation will have become due and payable or are by their terms to become due and payable within one year or are to be called for redemption under arrangements satisfactory to the Trustee upon delivery of notice and (2) we will have irrevocably deposited with the Trustee, as trust funds, cash, in an amount sufficient to pay principal of and interest on the outstanding Notes, to maturity or redemption, as the case may be.
+Such trust may only be established if such deposit will not result in a breach or violation of, or constitute a default under, any agreement or instrument pursuant to which we are party or by which it is bound and we have delivered to the Trustee an Officer's Certificate and an Opinion of Counsel, each stating that all conditions related to such defeasance have been complied with.